Fully updated in October 2023

 Attending the festivities is completely free, but make sure to set some pocket money aside for food and drinks.
 You want to properly join the party, after all.

-Where to stay during Carnival?
+Where to Stay During Carnival?

-Roseau has plenty of accommodation options, but they tend to fill up fast during Carnival, so if you plan to attend the celebrations, make sure to book ahead or prepare to stay outside of the city and commute there for the party.
+Roseau has plenty of accommodation options, but they tend to fill up fast during Carnival, so if you plan to attend the celebrations, make sure to book ahead or prepare to stay outside the city and commute there for the party.
 The frequency of minibuses going there seems to be increased during Carnival.

 If you prefer to stay in the city, I found Ma Bass’ Guesthouse (Tel. +1 767-448-2999) to be a good cheapish option.
 St. James Guesthouse also comes recommended as a good budget option.
 Apart from that, there are plenty of midrange hotels, like Sutton Place Hotel, while the historic Fort Young Hotel would be a top-end choice.